 2. Wash and dry your car often

 Washing your car frequently helps to get rid of debris, minerals and even dead bugs which get stuck on the external surface of your car.
-If not maintained frequently, these minerals and dead bugs could react with high heat from sun and cause fading of paint here and there.
+If not maintained frequently, these minerals and dead bugs could react with high heat from the sun and cause fading of paint here and there.

 Also, the bugs undergo bacterial decomposition releasing some acids which could further damage the surface of the car.
 It is best to wash your car with a car shampoo than your regular laundry detergent as they are especially formulated for a car’s surface.